cheshirekow/cmake_format/cmake_format/doc/README.rst

     # groups), then force it to a vertical layout.
     max_subgroups_hwrap = 2

-    # If a positinal argument group contains more than this many arguments, then
+    # If a positional argument group contains more than this many arguments, then
     # force it to a vertical layout.
     max_pargs_hwrap = 6